-This article about Brits and the weather was updated by the Great British Mag content team on 3 September, 2019
+This article was updated by the Great British Mag content team on 15 September 2021

 It’s not unusual for people when they first meet to chat about the weather, as it’s a safe conversation that doesn’t require either party to ask any personal questions about one another.

-Although it’s cold a lot of the time—if you didn’t know that before you arrived, sorry!—there are varying weather conditions which people you meet will use different words to describe.
+Although it’s cold a lot of the time—if you didn’t know that before you arrived, sorry!—there are varying weather conditions which people use different words to describe.

 This list is by no means exhaustive but you are likely to come across the following.
 Try out a few yourself!